Former 49ers QB Garoppolo suspended two games, set for Raiders release

 Former 49ers quarterback Jimmy Garoppolo's tenure with the Las Vegas Raiders appears to be over.

-The NFL is suspending Garoppolo for the first two games of the 2024 season after the veteran quarterback violated the league's Performance Enhancing Substances Policy, ESPN's Adam Schefter first reported Friday morning before the news became official.
+The NFL is suspending Garoppolo for two games after the veteran quarterback violated the league's Performance Enhancing Substances Policy, ESPN's Adam Schefter first reported Friday morning before the news became official.

 Raiders QB Jimmy Garoppolo is being suspended two games for violating the NFL’s Performance Enhancing Substances Policy, league sources told ESPN.